 Shojin charges include management and small administration fees.

-Other internal pages include About us, IFISA, Property investment and Development funding.
+Other internal pages include About us, IFISA, Property investment and development funding.

 HomeGrown is another non accredited real estate investing portal, allowing non-sophisticated investors to put min £500 in each project.

-Like other crowdfunding companies, Homegrown works according to the SPV model giving shareholders the right to vote on crucial decisions and chance to gain profits once the development is finished.
+Like other crowdfunding companies, Homegrown works according to the SPV model giving shareholders the right to vote on crucial decisions and the chance to gain profits once the development is finished.

 Homegrown charges two fees – 5% deal origination fee and 15% profit share.

-The platform has Invest and Borrow areas, a built-in live chat for instant messaging, the Team page and News section.
+The platform has Invest and Borrow areas, a built-in live chat for instant messaging, the Team page and the News section.

-Setting out a non accredited real estate crowdfunding business requires considerable efforts, reasonable approach, and a substantial budget.
+Setting out a non accredited real estate crowdfunding business requires considerable efforts, a reasonable approach, and a substantial budget.

-On average, the cost of building a professional platform for real estate investors starts from £45K and depends on what you choose – create a site on your own, use a white-label software or hire a pro team.
+On average, the cost of building a professional platform for real estate investors starts from £45K and depends on what you choose – create a site on your own, use white-label software or hire a pro team.